NMIN Strategic Initiatives Funding

 Nanotechnologies to detect disease earlier and more accurately, improving preventive healthcare and enabling precision medicine.

-NMIN is currently supporting 26 innovative projects led by Canadian nanomedicine experts.
+NMIN is currently supporting 26 innovative projects and 4 strategic initiatives (SIs) led by Canadian nanomedicine experts.

-These projects, hosted at six research centres across Canada, span a range of technologies (from neutrophil encapsulation to LNP systems) applied to a range of illnesses (from cancer to diabetes and eye disease).
+These projects and SIs, hosted at six research centres across Canada, span a range of technologies (from neutrophil encapsulation to LNP systems) applied to a range of illnesses (from cancer to diabetes and eye disease).